Webhooks

 The delivery_state and previous_state fields in webhook payloads use these values — the same statuses you see in your panel:

-The previous_state field uses the same values.
-It tells you what the order was before the current update.
+previous_state uses the same values.
+It tells you what the order was before this update. order.received does not include previous_state — it's the first event for the order.

 What you'll receive